 The Default Link Mapping subfield is set to 1 if the TID-to-Link Mapping element represents the default link mapping.
 Otherwise, it is set to 0.

-The Link Mapping Size subfield indicates the size of each of the Link Mapping Of TID n fields carried in the element, where n indicates the value 0 thru 7.
-If Link Mapping Size subfield it is set to 0, each of the Link Mapping Of TID n field is 1 octet long.
-If it is set to 1, each of the Link Mapping Of TID n field is 2 octets long.
-When the Default Link Mapping subfield is set to 1, this subfield is reserved.

 The Link Mapping Presence Indicator subfield represents which the Link Mapping Of TID n field is present in the TID-to-Link Mapping element.
 A value of 1 in bit position n of the Link Mapping Presense Indicator subfield means that the Link Mapping Of TID n field is present in the TID-to-Link Mapping element.
 Otherwise, the Link Mapping Of TID n field is not present in the TID-to-Link Mapping element.
 When the Default Link Mapping subfield is set to 1, this subfield is reserved.